gerauber/color_palette_creator/readme.md

 The colours are generated such that they are visible on a white background, and each colour is generated so that it is not too close to any of the others in the set.

+A class hierarchy has been established for the sole purpose of making it an exercise.

 ## Content

 This version contains only a basic generator, available in the `basic_generator` folder